 An unwise person will invest emotive and cognitive effort into addressing that question.
 A somewhat wiser person will recognise that that kind of question creates more questions than can ever easily be answered.
 I am reminded of the single most lucid critique that I have so far encountered of Robin DiAngelo’s ‘white fragility’ thesis which characterises her argument as an example of a so-called ‘Kafka-trap’.
 Now, you don’t need to have read anything by Franz Kafka to understand that this sort of argument condemns you no matter what side you take.
 In the case of white fragility, if you confess to being so afflicted, that’s not good.
 If you insist that you are not so afflicted, that is proof that you are.
 And so David Burke argues that DiAngelo’s thesis seems to be more watertight than it really is because of the unfortunate effectiveness of the Kafka-trap argument that she uses.

-With nowhere near enough time to explicate this properly, I will make two short points.
+With nowhere near enough time to explicate this properly, I will make three short points.
 First: Burke attacks DiAngelo’s argument as an argument, not her character.
 Have he done so, it would have been an example of what is called an ad hominem argument.
-This takes us to the second point, namely, that in his efforts to demonstrate the totalising nature of Western Christian missions to the non-Western world, Boopalan takes the later history of ethical failure imbricated within a process of so-called ‘civilisation’ that was in fact touted as ‘conversion’ and inscribed that into his reading of Paul’s motivations and use of language in Mars Hill.
+This takes us to the second point, which may be difficult for those with no interest or background in formal logic and/or (equally formal) argument: an argument can be poorly conceived and executed, but still true.
+An argument can be very good indeed, but in fact untrue.
+Burke makes a great argument but white fragility is a fact; antiracism needs better arguments!
+This in turn takes us to the third point: in his efforts to demonstrate the totalising nature of Western Christian missions to the non-Western world, Boopalan takes the later history of ethical failure imbricated within a process of so-called ‘civilisation’ that was in fact touted as ‘conversion’ and inscribes that into his reading of Paul’s motivations and use of language in Mars Hill.
 You may recall that in 1 Peter 3:15 the reader is told to ‘always be ready to give an apologia for the hope that is within them’.
 The English word ‘answer’ does not correspond to the Greek word apologia which is best translated as ‘defence’.
 At the time when becoming a Christian meant a very real threat to life and limb, it is spectacularly disingenuous for Boopalan to read later, more contemptible and imperialistic forms of Christian mission into Acts 17.
 We have much to learn from Dalit theologians, but this is a very significant hermeneutic failure that I have cited because it is emblematic of the kind of ‘category mistake’ that seems to govern so much of the conversations – both vernacular and academic – about Black Christian music, inside and outside the church.

 Despite very real initial positivity, it eventually became clear that within that particular academic environment, gospel music was not really deemed to be an appropriate subject or object for a theological investigation of any description, much less one that involved the resources of European philosophical theology.
 I was asked to rewrite my entire proposal in the light of a number of critical questions, the most challenging of which required that I offer a much fuller justification of why gospel music should be studied within the discipline of theology.
 I can only confess to you that I actually tried to do that, but I do believe that it was the Holy Spirit that prompted me to go and research previous work that involved both music and theology that had been supervised by the people with whom I was hoping to work in much more detail than had previously been the case.
 What emerged was extremely instructive.